mistralai/mistral-inference/README.md

 mistral-chat $M7B_MATHSTRAL --instruct --max_tokens 256
 ```

 If you prompt it with *"Albert likes to surf every week.
 Each surfing session lasts for 4 hours and costs $20 per hour.
-How much world Albert spend in 5 weeks?"*, the model should answer with the correct calculation.
+How much would Albert spend in 5 weeks?"*, the model should answer with the correct calculation.

 You can then continue chatting afterwards, *e.g.* with *"How much would he spend in a year?"*.